Clara Christian (artist)

-Clara Christian (27 September 1868 – 7 June 1906) was a British painter of still life, interiors and landscapes.
+Clara Louise McCarthy (née Christian; 27 September 1868 – 7 June 1906) was an English painter of still life, interiors and landscapes.

-Clara Christian was born in Middlesex, England in 1868.
-She was trained in the Slade School of Fine Arts.
+Clara Louise Christian was born in Chelsea, London in 1868.
+She trained at the Slade School of Fine Arts.
 For a time, she lived with fellow artist, Ethel Walker.
 Having become a friend of George Moore, she moved to Dublin in 1901, and in 1905 married the Dublin city architect, Charles McCarthy.
 She died in 1906.